Ordep22/C-Programming-from-basic-to-advanced/README.md

 10. Pointers in C ✅

-11. Inputs and Outputs File 🚶🚶
+11. Inputs and Outputs File ✅

+12. Structures in C 🚶🚶

 ...next chapters &nbsp;⚙️ &nbsp;